 Using Rule Machine from HTTP requests

-It is also possible to cause Rule Machine to perform these same actions from an HTTP request.
-To do this one would create a Trigger or a Triggered Rule with either a Local End Point or Cloud End Point.
-The endpoint URL given by Rule Machine has this form:
+It is also possible to cause Rule Machine® to perform these same actions from an HTTP request.
+To accomplish this, you would create a Trigger with either a Local End Point or Cloud End Point.
+The endpoint URL given by Rule Machine has the following form.

-To run rule actions this URL must be modified to include the list of rules and the action.
-The modification takes this form:
+To run rule actions the above URL must be modified to include the list of rules and the action.
+The modification takes the following form.

-This parameter is inserted in the endpoint URL just before the ? that precedes the access_token, like this:
+This parameter is inserted in the endpoint URL just before the ? that precedes the access_token as follows.

 This example would do the same thing as the code example above, where 943&956&10217 are the appIds that were selected by consequence of the input for theseRules, and stopRuleAct is the action to perform.